-Ease fears with education
+Ease Fears with Education

 Changing medical plans can cause fear and anxiety with employees.
 One of the main reasons employees are afraid to transition to an HDHP is because they don’t understand how it works, or how it may benefit them.
 This roadblock can be solved with intentional, consistent communication.

 According to Kyle, “It’s important to continue offering multiple plans because it can create a softer transition to an HDHP later on.
 I once had an employer begin offering an HDHP, and after three years, new hires were given HDHPs as their only health option.
 This worked out because new hires weren’t used to any other plan.
 Eventually, if the employer wanted to, they could phase their entire group to an HDHP because it slowly became more popular.”

-Incentivize the switch
+Incentivize the Switch

 One of the best ways to ease the transition to an HDHP is to offer an incentive to employees who choose the plan.
 An easy way to do this is to contribute to your employees’ HSAs, whether through an annual contribution or matching program.

 “Take the difference in cost to you as an employer on your highest plan, and contribute those dollars into your employees’ HSAs on their behalf.
 This is now their money to use for eligible health expenses,” said Colorado Account Manager, Jeff McNeilly.

 “I’ve had lots of people come back the year after they switched to an HDHP and say, ‘I wish I had done this earlier.’
-It can be a tough transition to go from a low deductible to a high deductible, but once they took that step, they were happy,” said Marianne Yost, Senior Account Manager in Oregon.
+It can be a tough transition to go from a low deductible to a high deductible, but once they took that step, they were happy,” said Marianne Yost, Oregon Account Manager.

 If you’ve recently made the switch to an HDHP or would like assistance transitioning your employees, American Fidelity can help.
 Our salaried account managers are trained on educating your employees on how all benefits work together to create a well-rounded health coverage plan.